Step 1

 Step 2

-Open your web browser to https://{ClusterControl IP address or hostname}/clustercontrol
+Open your web browser https://{ClusterControl IP address or hostname}/and create the default admin user and password.

 Step 3